asgerf/cols/Readme.md

 ### `group(fn, [mapFn])`

-Groups together rows for which `fn` evaluates to the same string value, then applies `map(mapFn)` in the result.
+Groups together rows for which `fn` evaluates to the same string or number value, then applies `map(mapFn)` in the result.

 The output has a single row for each group and has the same column names as the input.
 The value in each column is an array holding all the values that were grouped together.